GoogleCloudPlatform/cloud-foundation-fabric/adrs/20241029-versioning.md

 - Devolop changes.
 - Open and merge a PR against fast-dev.
 In the description, use the `breaks-Fast` (if needed) label in the PR.

+> [!TIP]
-Note: as part of the development of your changes, we encourage merge `master` frequently into your own branch to simplify the final merge back to master.
+> Aas part of the development of your changes, we encourage merge `master` frequently into your own branch to simplify the final merge back to master.

 ## Decision

+Pilot starting from version 35.

 ## Consequences